 I can see that it is hard to separate your Methods from Results.
 Your results are really in the section “Using SimSurvey” I would not be opposed to putting this as a separate Results section but I leave it to you to decide.
 Essentially what you have is a case study as an example of how it works and therefore specific results are less interesting than how you got there with the package.
 You might title it something like “Results: running a SimSurvey simulation”.
 This section also has a lot of content without a lot of explanation. for example, you have several large and complicated figures in a row.
 You should discuss not only what figures are meant to offer in the package but also what they mean.
 So for example on line 473 you refer to three figures (5,6,7) but you offer little interpretation of those figures just why you can make them which is another example of the limitations of the how-to manual approach.
 So you need to think of it as a case study and help someone decide the implications of their survey design.

 We really struggled to accommodate traditional Methods and Results sections because all of our re-structuring attempts defied the definitions of these sections.
-To maintain a logical flow that describes how and why to use the package, we landed on a mix of methods and case study results/discussion through the body of the paper.
-We first describe the “Model structure”, then the “Core functions”, then we describe and discuss the case study results in the “Interpretation” section (this section also includes a solution to bias generated by the standard sampling/analysis approach) and, finally, we move to the “Parameterisation” section where we provide some guidance on how to modify default settings to suit specific needs.
+To maintain a logical flow that describes the how and why to use the package, we landed on a mix of methods and case study results/discussion through the body of the paper.
+We first describe the “Model structure”, then the “Core functions”, and then we describe and discuss the case study results in the “Interpretation” section (this section also includes a solution to bias generated by the standard sampling/analysis approach).
+Due to the restructuring of the paper and the movement away from it being something of a software manual, we think that the Paremeterisation section, where we provide some guidance on how to modify default settings to suit specific needs (i.e., a “how to use Sim_Survey” section), no longer fits with the logical flow of the paper.
+Consequently, we have moved this section to an appendix. .
 The how-to content still remains with this structure, however, it has been augmented with more case study results (and one new result) which should bring out the real-world implications of the package, plus it provides some meaning to several of the complex figures shown through the paper.

-Below we discuss a couple of failed attempts to force the content into Methods and Results sections:
+Below we discuss a number of our failed attempts to place the content into Methods and Results sections:

 1) We tried to start the methods section with “Model Structure”, as suggested, and shunt the figures to a “Results” section; this, however, broke the flow and left a gap in the methods section which held demonstrations of the core simulation functions but not the plotting functions.